sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/5_reconciliation.md

 There are several tools available for converting molecular phylogenies to ultrametric time-calibrated trees.
 They usually require as input your molecular phylogeny as well as calibration points (estimates usually from fossils about the ranges of likely divergence times) for one or more nodes on the tree.
 We will use the **chronos** function of the [ape](http://ape-package.ird.fr/) package in R.

-Before we download any genomics data, Let's create a working directory for this exercise, starting by opening a terminal on the Workspace if you've not already got one open.
+Before we explore the tree, let's create a working directory for this exercise, starting by opening a terminal on the Workspace if you've not already got one open.
 Then, from the `/workspace/biodivinfo/` directory, create a new directory (`mkdir`) and navigate into the new directory (`cd`):

 ```
 cd /workspace/biodivinfo/